 Definition of Asyndeton

-Asyndeton is derived from a Greek word asyndeton which means unconnected.
-It is a stylistic device used in literature and poetry to intentionally eliminate conjunctions between the phrases and in the sentence, yet maintain the grammatical accuracy.
+Asyndeton is derived from the Greek word asyndeton, which means “unconnected.”
+It is a stylistic device used in literature and poetry to intentionally eliminate conjunctions between the phrases, and in the sentence, yet maintain grammatical accuracy.
 This literary tool helps in reducing the indirect meaning of the phrase and presents it in a concise form.
-It started to be seen in Greek and Latin literature.
+It was first used in Greek and Latin literature.

 Types of Asyndeton